autonity/docs.autonity.org/concepts/oracle-network/index.md

 ### Oracle prerequisites

-To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle-server/) software as an adjunct to its Autonity [full node](/concepts/client/) software.
+To operate as a validator node the operator must operate [Autonity Oracle Server (AOS)](/concepts/oracle-server/) software as an adjunct to its full node [Autonity Go Client (AGC)](/concepts/client/) software.

 Prerequisites for participating in the oracle network as a validator node operator are:

-- An [Autonity Go Client](/concepts/client/) full node installation, joined to an Autonity network.
+- An [Autonity Go Client (AGC)](/concepts/client/) full node installation, joined to an Autonity network.
-- An [Autonity Oracle Server](/concepts/oracle-server/) installation, configured to connect to your full node and external price data sources via plugin adaptors.
+- An [Autonity Oracle Server (AOS)](/concepts/oracle-server/) installation, configured to connect to your full node and external price data sources via plugin adaptors.
 - Plugin adaptors for connecting to external data provider sources to retrieve price data for the currency pairs required for your node's connected Autonity network.

 ## Oracle identity, accounts and keypairs